DiscoSnails/code4climate/tuesday.md

 It is recommended that you try using markdown yourself, too.
 At least for this program.
 And see if you like it.

 To get you started, [here's a cheatsheet on Markdown (md)](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+### Notes For The Day

+ - We did more indepth coding.
+For the last 15 min, I was uninterested.
+ - I did find some of these things hard, but I used the python documentation to help myself out.
+ - Finding the Factorial and weather a number is a prime number were the two that I found harder then the others.
+ -